bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1100/1103_guard_statements.md

 ### Issues with else-if
 1. Nested brackets
-2. Read every line to spot error
+2. Have to read every line to spot error

 ### Guard Statement
-It provides early exit and fewer brackets.
+It provides an early exit and fewer brackets.
+A `guard` block only runs if the condition is `false`.
+If not, the function ignores it.
+If the condition is `false`, it will call `return` which causes the function to stop.

 ```swift
 func checkDrinkProgram() {